lucianli123/is310-culture-as-data-2024/_schedule/07-web-scraping.md

 ## Assignments
 - [ ] Discussion posts and annotations for [next week's readings](https://lucianli123.github.io/is310-culture-as-data-2024/schedule/08-collections/)
 - [ ] Continue working on projects and proposals
-- [ ] Wrap up the dataset curation in class group activity from Monday and be ready to talk a bit in class about it next week
+- [ ] Wrap up the dataset curation in class group activity from Tuesday and be ready to talk a bit in class about it next week